Are Cheerios safe for your kids? The scoop on Trisodium Phosphate (TSP) safety in cereals

 Poor Cheerios.
 Years ago, it was acrylamide.
 Then Roundup.
 And now this.
 By “paint-thinner,” the media means that cereals (and many other processed foods) contain an additive called Trisodium Phosphate (TSP).

-What’s a poor mother to do?!
+What’s a poor parent to do?!
 Are there real health risks with TSP in cereal?
 Or is it just more fear-creating, click-bait headlines?

 Read on to find out of this dietitian thinks you should trash your cereal (and basically most processed food products) containing TSP.